saiakarsh193/NLP-N-gram-LM/README.md

 ```bash
 input sentence: <sentence>
 ```
-and it will give the probability of the sentence calculated using the ngram table made from the corpus and the smoothing technique.
+and it will give the probability of the sentence calculated using the ngram table made from the corpus and the smoothing technique specified.

 Uncomment this line to log the perplexity values for test and train set
 ```python